 TIDEWATER SUMMER LEAGUE

 The Tidewater Summer League, continuing it’s 70 plus year tradition of providing a great summer baseball experience for players and fans alike, is excited about the upcoming summer season.
-Our teams, with well over 100 years of experience operating successful collegiate summer baseball operations, anchor the Tidewater Summer League and provide the consistency and high quality summer baseball experience collegiate players who are trying to get to the next level are looking for.
+Despite the COVID pandemic forcing us to cancel our development league season and also forcing several of our premier league teams to cancel their seasons as well, we were still able to forge forward and our 2020 Premier Division featured four great teams.
+With well over 100 years of experience operating successful collegiate summer baseball operations between them, the Edenton Steamers, Tidewater Drillers, Greenbrier Knights and Old Dominion Hitters anchored the Tidewater Summer League and provide the consistency and high quality summer baseball experience collegiate players who are trying to get to the next level are looking for.

 The Edenton Steamers, founded in 1997, the Outer Banks Daredevils, founded in 1996, (both former members of the Coastal Plain League), the Tidewater Drillers, founded in 1986, the Greenbrier Knights, founded in 1992, (both long time members of the Tidewater Summer League), and the Old Dominion Hitters, founded in 2005, have joined forces for the upcoming summer season.
 Our teams have well over 100 years of experience running summer baseball teams, and have seen hundreds of their former players drafted into professional baseball, with dozens of them making it to the Major League level.